d0u9/Linux-Device-Driver/README.md

 LDD3 is available online, and you may request a copy of the PDF from [https://lwn.net/Kernel/LDD3/].
 It is still an excellent book to reference for the development of Linux device module.
-However, due to its old age, first published in 2005, some of the APIs and data structures have dramastically changed after its first publication.
+However, due to its old age, first published in 2005, some of the APIs and data structures have drastically changed after its first publication.

 Compare to the Kernel 2.6.10, which is the base of the LDD3 book, I rewrite all